 Hallenbeck: You tell anybody, I'll kill you.

-Honor Before Reason: Hallenbeck, who for all his world-weary self-loathing cynicism has an unflinching titanium core of honor deep within.
-At one point Jimmy lampshades this by pointing out that he is currently risking his life and his liberty to save the life of a man who unjustly got him fired and to avenge the death of a man who was sleeping with his wife and most likely tried to get him killed.
+- Honor Before Reason: Again with Hallenbeck, albeit an odd case.
+Jimmy lampshades it by pointing out that he is currently risking his life and liberty to save a man who unjustly got him fired and to avenge the death of a man who was sleeping with his wife and most likely tried to get him killed.

 Hallenbeck: This ain't no game, flash.
 Real guns, real bullets.
 It's dangerous.